Checking Childcare Providers - Document Checks, Criminal Record Checks, References & other Research

 In Scotland, childminders and nannies can undergo a Basic Disclosure or PVG check.
 You can find more information on Disclosure Scotland.
 In Northern Ireland, AccessNI, a branch of the Department of Justice, provide a Criminal History Disclosure Service.

 It is very important that parents check that their potential childcarer has a DBS / PVG check in place and read any comments on the disclosure carefully.
-Note that some childminders who were registered before October 2005 in England might not have a CRB check because they will have been Police checked at the time and Ofsted hold these details, not the childminder.

 Everyone who lives in a childminder’s house who is over the age of 16 must also have a DBS check.
 Checks are not normally updated by Ofsted (for English childminders) but are renewed every 3 years in Wales.
 Parents might find that some childcarers have more than one check if they do other child-related voluntary or paid work.

 A DBS / PVG check will help parents to find out more about the criminal history of their potential childcarer and / or childminder’s family.
-The following information is included in an enhanced DBS disclosure -
+The following information is included in an enhanced DBS disclosure:

 • Spent and unspent convictions;